ablaies92/ML-Projects-and-Exercises/Major Projects/2nd Capstone - Domestic Used Car Market/README.md

-# 2nd Capstone - Can one model the US Used Car Market?
+# 2nd Capstone - Can you model the US Used Car Market?

 The objective of this project is to develop a predictive model that automates the domestic used car sales market appraisal and estimation/evaluation process.